 - Oxytocin may be given through an IV to cause contractions to start and stay strong and regular.

 Risks of induction of labor:

 Medicines used to induce labor may cause too many contractions.
-This can lower your baby's heartbeat and decrease his oxygen supply.
+This can lower your baby's heartbeat and decrease his or her oxygen supply.
 Induction of labor also increases the risk of umbilical cord prolapse.
 This condition causes the umbilical cord to slip back into the vagina before delivery.
 It can compress the cord and decrease your baby's oxygen supply.
 Medical induction may cause an infection in you or your baby.
-Medical induction may also increase your risk for a C-section, especially if it is the first time you give birth.
-Your uterus may rupture if you have had a cesarean section (C-section) before.
+Medical induction may also increase your risk for a cesarean section (C-section), especially if it is the first time you give birth.
+Your uterus may rupture if you have had a C-section before.